-- Email you and telephone on the first day of absence if we have not heard from you; This is because we have a duty to ensure your child's safety as well as their regular school attendance - Invite you in to discuss the situation with our Headteacher or Deputy Headteacher if absences persist; - Refer the matter to the Education Welfare Officer if absence falls below; 95% - Refer the matter to the Hampshire's Attendance Legal Panels if absence is unauthorised and falls below 90%.
+- Email you and telephone on the first day of absence if we have not heard from you; This is because we have a duty to ensure your child's safety as well as their regular school attendance.
+If we do not hear from you a welfare check will be conducted by a member of SLT by midday that day.
+(See flowchart below) - Invite you in to discuss the situation with our Headteacher or Deputy Headteacher if absences persist; - Refer the matter to the Education Welfare Officer if absence falls below; 95% - Refer the matter to the Hampshire's Attendance Legal Panels if absence is unauthorised and falls below 90%.